czue/pegasus-docs/configuration.md

 ## Django Debug Toolbar

-Pegasus ships with [Django Debug Toolbar](https://github.com/jazzband/django-debug-toolbar#readme) as an optional pacakge.
+Pegasus ships with [Django Debug Toolbar](https://github.com/jazzband/django-debug-toolbar#readme) as an optional package.
 This section describes how the feature is configured in Pegasus.

 The `django-debug-toolbar` package is placed in the `dev-requirements.txt` file which means it will only be available in dev environments.
 Should you wish to use it in a production environment you will need